singerdmx/flutter-quill/doc/attribute_introduction.md

 enum AttributeScope {
-  inline, // just the selected text will apply the attribute (like: bold, italic or strike) block, // all the paragraph will apply the attribute (like: Header, Alignment or CodeBlock) embeds, // the attr will be taked as a different part of any paragraph or line working as a block (By now not works as an inline) ignore, // there are attribute that can be applied, but, on Retain operations will be ignored }
+  inline, // just the selected text will apply the attribute (like: bold, italic or strike) block, // all the paragraph will apply the attribute (like: Header, Alignment or CodeBlock) embeds, // the attr will be taked as a different part of any paragraph or line, working as a block (By now not works as an inline) ignore, // the attribute can be applied, but on Retain operations will be ignored }
 ```